Angus Ogilvy: Issue

 Marina's first pregnancy, which was announced in late 1989, caused a controversy as the couple were not married.
-This resulted in a feud with her parents who suggested she either marry her companion or have an abortion.
+This resulted in a feud with her parents who suggested she either marry her companion on a shotgun wedding or have an abortion.
 In an interview with a tabloid at the time, Marina had claimed that her parents had cut off her trust fund and monthly allowance due to their disapproval of her conduct.
+She also said that she wrote a letter to Queen Elizabeth II, addressing her "Dear Cousin Lilibet", asking her to intervene in the family dispute.
+Marina's parents denied her allegations and said that they loved her, had not cut her off and that she was welcome at home any time.

-Later years
+Later years and death

 After his business career was blighted, Ogilvy was involved with charity work.
 He served as president of the Imperial Cancer Research Fund and as chairman of Youth Clubs UK, the biggest non-uniformed youth organisation in Britain.
 He was patron of Arthritis Care, vice-patron of the National Children's Homes, chairman of the advisory council of The Prince's Trust, a trustee of the Leeds Castle Foundation, as well as being a member of the governing council of Business in the Community and of the Society for Promoting Christian Knowledge.
 He was also a member of the Royal Company of Archers, the Sovereign's Bodyguard in Scotland, in which his father had served as one of its four lieutenants.

 He suffered from throat cancer in later years, and his last public appearance with his wife was when he accompanied her to Thailand for an official tour.

 Ogilvy died in Kingston upon Thames, London, on 26 December 2004 after spending three months in hospital with cancer-related illnesses, including acute pneumonia.
-His funeral took place at St. George's Chapel, Windsor in Windsor Castle on 5 January 2005.
+His funeral took place at St. George's Chapel, Windsor Castle on 5 January 2005.
 He was buried in the Royal Burial Ground, Frogmore, at Windsor.

 Legacy

 Ogilvy and his wife attended a special service at St Anne's Church, Kew, on Sunday 10 May 1964, to mark the church's 250th anniversary.
-Two pew cushions in the church are embroidered with their names and coats of arms.
+A pew cushion in the church is embroidered with their names and coats of arms.